- How Copy and Paste Works

-- Click on the “Details” tab and search for the exe process.
+Click on the “Details” tab and search for the rdpclip.exe process.
 If you can’t find it, select File > Run new task.
 Type rdpclip.exe into the input field and check the “Create this task with administrative privileges” checkbox.
-Hit the “Enter” key or click on “OK”.
+Press the “Enter” key or click on “OK.”

 - Check if the service is already running.
-If it is, right-click on it and select “End task”.
+If so, right-click on it and select “End task.”

-- Now go to C:\Windows\System32 and look for the rdpclip.exe process.
+- Now go to C:\Windows\System32 and look for rdpclip.exe.

-- Right-click on it and select “Run as administrator”.
+- Right-click on the file and opt for “Run as administrator.”